awsdocs/aws-glue-developer-guide/doc_source/troubleshooting-contact-support.md

 + Job run ID in the form `jr_xxxxx`\.

   Logs from job runs are located in CloudWatch Logs under ` /aws-glue/jobs`\.

-**When a local Zeppelin Notebook server fails to start:**
-If you are running on Microsoft Windows, make sure that the `JAVA_HOME` environment variable points to the right Java directory\.
-It's possible to update Java without updating this variable, and if it points to a folder that no longer exists, Zeppelin fails to start\.